python/cpython/Doc/library/stdtypes.rst

 the same rule.
 [2]_ The constructors :func:`int`, :func:`float`, and
 :func:`complex` can be used to produce numbers of a specific type.

-All numeric types (except complex) support the following operations, sorted by ascending priority (all numeric operations have a higher priority than comparison operations):
+All numeric types (except complex) support the following operations (for priorities of the operations, see :ref:`operator-summary`):

 +---------------------+---------------------------------+---------+--------------------+
 | Operation           | Result                          | Notes   | Full documentation |